 The pressed jeans effect should now look like this:

 I always like to experiment with textures.
 If you want to get a different embroidery effect, you should try this awesome embroidery texture that you can download for free from Textures4Photoshop.
-Try using it in the next step instead of the pattern.
+Use the embroidery texture in the next step instead of the pattern.
 For now we'll just stick with a simple pixel pattern

 Go to the next layer, Embroidery 2, and add a Pattern Overlay using a free pixel pattern from DeviantArt with oblique stripe lines; you can set the Pattern Overlay scale to 100-150% .
 Also you have to reduce the Fill to 0%

 Convert the Embroidery 2 layer again into a smart object.
 Add the following layer styles to create the embroided effect.
 You can pick whatever color you like for the Color Overlay effect.
 You can also add a Ripple Filter (Filter>Distort)

 Go to the next layer, Embroidery 3.
 Set the Fill to 0% and add these layer styles to create an embossed effect.